fbpx

 Is stage 3 lung cancer curable?

-At this point, there is no known cure for stage 3 lung cancer.
-There are many treatment options available for stage 3 patients, which can help maintain symptoms and extend the patient’s life.
+Currently, there is no known cure for stage 3 lung cancer.
+There are many treatment options available to help control symptoms and allow the patient living with lung cancer to extend their life expectancy.

 blue box icon